freealise/fretboard/README.md

 change parameters in realtime<br/>
 noise and detune of harmonics (SpectraVoice)<br/><br/>

-Update and merge when VirtualANS noise generator is improved (clone for browser with linear scale in phonetic app?)
+Update and merge when VirtualANS noise generator is improved (clone for browser with linear scale in phonetic app?)<br/>
+Android / iOS app, promote with Wizdom Music (https://www.wizdommusic.com/)